 Team Unity

-Team unity begins with an altering of the entire teams mind set from one of “us and them” to “we”.
+Team unity begins with an altering of the entire teams mind set from one of us and them to we.
 This is the primary hurdle and it will be the largest challenge.
-Without addressing this major barrier to true collaborative efforts, your projects will be filled with fault finding, limited information sharing, lack of trust and an attitude of protecting “my” knowledge.
+Without addressing this major barrier to true collaborative efforts, your projects will be filled with fault finding, limited information sharing, lack of trust and an attitude of protecting my knowledge.
 Evolving the team towards a unified front starts with a change in the way you make reference to the collaborative team.
-The foremost step towards team unity is by only referring to the team as “we” and the avoidance of singling out a team subset by functional or physical boundaries.
+The foremost step towards team unity is by only referring to the team as we and the avoidance of singling out a team subset by functional or physical boundaries.
 Secondly, include the broad collaborative team in any verbal or written discussions related to planning, strategies, decisions, risk mitigation, meetings or summaries.
 Focus on these two points and you will find that implementation is simple, change is gradual and results are profound.

 Communication